tayapro/twizy/README.md

 ## Known Issues

-It's impossible to hide the cursor on Heroku terminal.
+It's impossible to hide the curses cursor on Heroku terminal.
 This means that the cursor will always be visible on the screen.
 Therefore, it's important to plan the order of drawing elements on the terminal screen carefully.
 Placing the elements in the correct sequence ensures that the cursor does not disrupt the gameplay experience, keeping the screen clean and user-friendly despite the cursor's presence.

 [Back to top](#table-of-contents)